eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 {% include docson.html schema="jsonschema/protocol-response.json" %}

 In case the execution failed an error response with information about the error is sent:

 {% include docson.html schema="jsonschema/protocol-error_response.json" %}

-The following sections specify in detail which fields of the Protocol envelope, payload, response are used to contain which information.
+The following sections specify in detail which fields of the Protocol envelope, payload and response are used to contain which information.

 ## Topic

 Protocol messages contain a [topic](protocol-specification-topic.html) which is used for
-* addressing an entity
+* addressing an entity,
-* defining the `channel` (_twin_ vs. _live_)
+* defining the `channel` (*twin* vs. *live*) and
-* specifying what the intention of the Protocol message is
+* specifying what the intention of the Protocol message is.

 ## Headers

-Protocol messages contain headers as JSON object with arbitrary content.<br/>
+Protocol messages contain headers as JSON object with arbitrary content.
-There are some pre defined headers which have a special meaning for Ditto:
+There are some pre-defined headers which have a special meaning for Ditto:

 | Header Key | Description                    | Possible values           |
 |------------|--------------------------------|---------------------------|